charlietriplett/OpenA11yEngineer/_checklist-web/link.md

     Focus visibly moves to the link.
   enter: |
     Activates the link.

+mobile:
+  swipe: |
+    Focus moves to the element
+  doubletap: |
+    Activates the link

+screenreader:
   name:  |
     Purpose is clear
   role:  |
     Identifies itself as a link
   group: |
     n/a
   state: |
     n/a

-mobile:
-  swipe: |
-    Focus moves to the element
-  doubletap: |
-    Activates the link
 ---

 ## Code examples